openfoodfacts/openfoodfacts-infrastructure/docs/folksonomy.md

 git pull
 # Install new depencies if any
 pip install -r requirements.txt
-# Do not use in production?
-pytest # should pass
 # DB migration process
-yoyo apply --database postgresql:///folksonomy pytest # should pass
+yoyo apply --database postgresql:///folksonomy
 # Finally, restart the service (with root user or root rights or sudo rights)
 systemctl restart folksonomy
 ```